Diary of Frederick William Gadsby Annand, 1917 - Part 2

 Major Davis came to lunch.

-Mrs Jessie Baze Davis & I went to Concert
+Miss Jessie Baze Davis & I went to Concert

 in Albert Hall.
 Walked home through Hyde

-park in heavy falling snow.
+Park in heavy falling snow.

 Limestone phosphate